 Not sure how much to pay your nanny?
 Nanny pay rates used to be pretty static.
 But with COVID-19, inflation, high demand and a nationwide shortage of nannies, pay rates have dramatically increased across the United States over the past year.

-Check out my latest video where I discuss how to determine an accurate nanny pay rate and don’t forget to check out our Pay Rate Worksheet!
+Below, we walk you through how to determine an accurate nanny pay rate, and don’t forget to check out our Pay Rate Worksheet!

 You can use the worksheet to determine a pay rate range for your specific childcare situation no matter where you live in the United States.
 And it’s 100% FREE to use!

-I hope you find this video useful and don’t hesitate to reach out if you need any advice about your specific situation!
+We hope you find this guide useful, and don’t hesitate to reach out if you need any advice about your specific situation!

 If you aren’t currently a member of our community, we’d love to have you join.
 Nannies can join our community totally FREE and our Family/Parent memberships start at only $8.99/month!